Vrindtime/Vrindtime/README.md

 - Proficient in programming languages: Python, C, C++
 - Strong understanding of data structures and algorithms
-- Experience with web technologies: HTML, CSS, JavaScript, PHP
+- Experience with web technologies: HTML, CSS, JavaScript,EJS,Node,Express,PHP,BootStrap
 - Familiarity with MySQL, a popular relational database management system
 - Knowledge of Bootstrap framework for responsive web design
 - Proficient in Figma for UI/UX design and prototyping